Code-Institute-Submissions/flask_book_review/readme.md

 * Tested images:
     - Images were displayed correctly, especially when an image wasn't uploaded correctly.
 * W3C code validator was used to check the HTML portions of code.
+* Tested the email icon in the navbar successfully redirects the user to their mail service – This currently acts as the contact method for the website set up with an example email address.

 > Back-end
 * I tried entering data that was outside what was expected to try and break the code, which helped identify what safeguards needed to be in place: